 Non-dilutive funding allows startup leaders to obtain outside capital without giving up equity.

 For most startups, outside funding is essential for growth.
-Traditional equity financing is a popular avenue for this much-needed cash: companies sell shares to a venture capital firm in exchange for a sum that’s tied to their valuation.
+Traditional equity financing can be a popular avenue for this much-needed cash: companies sell shares to a venture capital firm in exchange for a sum that’s tied to their valuation.

 Recently, we hosted a webinar, “Runway Extension: How founders can leverage non-dilutive funding and keep their equity” to refresh founders and startup employees on the nuances of non-dilutive financing and offer some resources to help.

-Bryce DelGrande, Head of Sales & Business Development at Shoobx, lent his expertise to the session.
-Bryce has worked with dozens of startups in his time at Shoobx, and his partners have explored nearly every method of financing in their startup journeys.
+Bryce DelGrande, Vice President of Private Market Sales at Fidelity, lent his expertise to the session.
+Bryce has worked with numerous startups, and his partners have explored nearly every method of financing in their startup journeys.

 What is non-dilutive funding?